vitalitylearning2021/differentialEquations/gaussSeidelNumba.md

 1. **Red Points Update**: Update points where $(i + j) \mod 2 = 0$.
 2. **Black Points Update**: Update points where $(i + j) \mod 2 = 1$.

-This alternating update (red-black ordering) ensures a more efficient convergence compared to updating all points simultaneously.
+This alternating update (red-black ordering) ensures a more efficient convergence compared to updating all points simultaneously thanks to the possibility of parallelizing the two updates, for example, over two different GPUs.

 ### Code Explanation